Known for its flashes of grotesque violence, sci-fi horror film Event Horizon tells a broader story about our fascination with hell and poor choices.

 The film’s ultra stylized vision of hell relies on medieval imagery of broken, perverse bodies and the torments of hell.

 The first glimpse of this comes from the recovered video of the missing crew.
-It appears to show them literally in hell (or driven mad by their experience of it), where they kill each other in horrendous ways.
+It appears to show them literally in hell (or driven mad by their experience of it), and killing each other in horrific ways.

 At the end of the film, the demented Dr Weir shows Miller what hell looks like with a montage of grotesque shots.
 This is a preview of the bad place, yet several of the rescue crew experience it for real while trapped in their floating hell.